system-zero/system-zero/data/docs/la.md

   Then it can be called like a MapType.

-  Types should provide an `init` method.
-This can be declared as `private` or as `public`.
+  Types _should_ provide an `init` method.
+This can be attributed as `private` or as `public`.
 In the latter case the state can be reinitialized at the runtime by the user, without the `New` keyword.

-  Declared fields are not obligated to provide a value.
+  Declared fields are not obligated to provide a value on declaration time.
 In this case these properties are initialized as `null`.

 # Strings
   # Two special forms of the `for` loop, can be used as an iterator that can